vijay-clix/vijay-clix/README.md

 </h1>
 <b> About me:</b>
 </br>
-Hi, I'm Srishti having an experience of 3+ years in Devops,
+Hi, I'm Vijay Kr.
+Bhati having an experience of 3+ years in Devops,
 </br>
 </br>